 Part-time – 5 years

-Normal entry requirements are a Master's degree or first or upper second class honours degree from a UK or overseas University.
+Normal entry requirements are a Master's degree or first or upper second class honours degree in the relevant subject discipline from a UK or overseas University.

 Applicants holding qualifications other than those above shall be considered on their merits and in relation to the nature and scope of the proposed research programme.